codebuddy123/AWS-Zone/README.md

 - Use the notes as a quick reference for AWS concepts and best practices.
 - Suitable for interview preparation, certification study, and practical AWS usage.

-## Example Policy
-The notes include example AWS policies, such as S3 bucket policies for user access control.

 ## Author
 Compiled by Ashish (as per lecture notes)